What Happens to Property Owned Before Marriage?

 Can Property Acquired Before Marriage be Divided in Divorce?

-Yes, if the owner of the asset does not meet the burden of demonstrating that the property before the court on the date of divorce is the same properties owned by one of the parties prior to the marriage.
+Yes, if the owner of the asset does not meet the burden of demonstrating that the property before the court on the date of divorce is the same property owned by one of the parties prior to the marriage.
 It is typical for individuals to think that if they had funds in a bank account, CD, or similar account period leading up to marriage – assume, $15,000 – they are entitled to receive that amount back as separate property at the time of divorce.
 If that $15,000 is still on deposit inside an account today and you can prove it, that property cannot be divided in a divorce.
-The problem is that people don’t realize they might get divorced and have to keep all the records they may need demonstrate a separate property claim years later.
+The problem is that people don’t realize they might get divorced and have to keep all the records they may need to demonstrate a separate property claim years later.

 Final Word

-Good record keeping is necessary to support separate property claims during a divorce.
+Good record-keeping is necessary to support separate property claims during a divorce.
 Many partners face difficulties because they did not intend to divorce and have intermingled their estate and assets so that everything becomes community property.
 That brings us back to the law, which states that all property is presumed to be community property, except if proven otherwise.